nyu-software-engineering/containerized-app-exercise/instructions.md

 - Unit tests using `pytest`and [pytest-flask](https://pytest-flask.readthedocs.io/en/latest/) must be written for the web app code that provide at least 80% code coverage of the server code.
 - The web app must have a Continuous Integration / **Continuous Deployment** (CI/**CD**) workflow using [GitHub Actions](https://github.com/features/actions) that automatically builds, tests, and deploys the updated server subsystem every time a pull request is approved and code is merged into the `main` branch.
 - Like the other parts, the web app must run within its own Docker container.
+- Put all code for this subsystem within the `web-app` subdirectory of this repository.

 ## Developer workflow